 Condition GREEN - Children may play outdoors and be comfortable.
 Watch for signs of children becoming uncomfortable while playing.
-Use precautions regarding clothing, sunscreen, and beverag for all child age groups.
+Use precautions regarding clothing, sunscreen, and beverages for all child age groups.

 INFANTS AND TODDLERS are unable to tell the child care provider if they are too hot or cold.
 Children become fussy when uncomfortable.
-Infants/toddlers will tolerate shorter periods of outdoor play.
+Infants/toddlers will tolerate shorter periods of outdoor all providers in fants/toddlers in lichtweight outboor cetters like fathering during the warper months.
+In play.
 Dress infants/toddlers in lightweight cotton or cotton-like fabrics during the warmer months.
 In cooler or cold months dress infants in layers to keep them warm.
 Protect infants from the sun by limiting the amount of time outdoors and playing in shaded areas.
-Give beverages when playing out-

-VOUNG CHILDREN remind children to stop playing, drink a beverage, and apply more sunscreen.
+Give beverages when playing outooors.
+YOUNG CHILDREN remind children to stop playing, drink a beverage, and apply more sunscreen.
 OLDER CHILDREN need a firm approach to wearing proper clothing for the weather (they may want to play without coats, hats or mittens).
 They may resist applying sunscreen and drinking beverages while outdoors.

 Condition YELLOW - use caution and closely observe the children for signs of being too hot or cold while outdoors.
 Clothing, sunscreen, and beverages are important.
-Shorten the length of outdoor
+Shorten the length of outdoor Condition YELL